nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ### Payment status

 The A2Pay is transmitted to the PSP via an HTTP POST request, as specified by the `direct_post` response mode in OpenID4VP[^openid4vp].
+The PSP must  respond with a JSON object containing  the `redirect_uri` property as descibed in section 7.2, which allows the PSP to continue the interaction with the End-User on the device where the Wallet resides after the Wallet has sent the Authorization Response.

-To communicate the status of the payment, the PSP is required to respond with an HTTP 200 status code and a JSON object that includes the `redirect_uri` parameter as specified in section 7.4 of OpenID4VP[^openid4vp].
+To communicate the actual status of the payment, the PSP must include an additional `payment_status_uri` parameter.

 ```json
 HTTP/1.1 200 OK